-To create plastic pot drainage completely from scratch, turn your pot upside down and place it on a sturdy surface.
-Mark the drainage-hole spots with a marker.
-A single hole in the center is suitable for a pot that's six inches or smaller.
-Any pot that's bigger than six inches will need a center hole and three evenly spaced holes around the bottom edge.
+To create plastic pot drainage completely from scratch, turn your pot upside down and, using a marker, mark where to position your holes on the bottom of your pot.
+A single hole in the center is suitable for a pot that's 6 inches or smaller.
+Any pot that's bigger than 6 inches will need a center hole and three evenly spaced holes around the bottom edge.
 When you've marked your holes, follow the steps for either the power drill or screwdriver and hammer drainage hole drilling methods.